iRNA-COSI/APAeval/summary_workflows/identification/I2_benchmark/I2_benchmark_specification.md

 2. FPR (False Positive Rate) = FP/(FP+TN)
 3. Precision = TP/(TP+FP)
 4. Area under the curve (AUC) of receiver operating characteristic (ROC) calculated from TPR and FPR values for a range of distance thresholds
+5. Poly(A) sites matched to multiple ground truth sites as proportion of all identified sites
+6. Poly(A) sites assigned to 3'-UTRs as proportion of all identified sites
+7. Poly(A) sites assigned to different genomic features (3'-UTRs, 5'-UTRs, introns, CDS, terminal exons, intergenic regions) as proportion of all identified sites (optional)

 TP - true positives - PAS identified by the tool and present in the orthogonal dataset
 FP - false positives - PAS identified by the tool and not present in the orthogonal dataset